 As a result, SMEs are increasingly turning to alternative finance methods to get the funding they need to grow their businesses.
 The outlook from the UK’s SME community has been particularly difficult lately, with confidence falling in response to continuing economic uncertainty, rising prices and the impact of industrial action.
 40 per cent of one survey’s respondents reported a reduction in profitability last year, compared to 32 per cent in 2021.

-Invoice financing is one alternative finance method that is gaining popularity among SMEs.
-Invoice financing allows SMEs to borrow money against their unpaid or outstanding invoices, providing them with the cash flow they need to run their businesses or support growth opportunities.
-This method has become increasingly popular in industries where invoices can take a long time to be paid (60-90 days in some cases), such as manufacturing.
+Receivables financing is one alternative finance method that is gaining popularity among SMEs.
+Receivables financing allows SMEs to borrow money against their unpaid or outstanding receivables, providing them with the cash flow they need to run their businesses or support growth opportunities.
+This method has become increasingly popular in industries where receivables can take a long time to be paid (60-90 days in some cases), such as manufacturing.

 Peer-to-peer lending platforms, for example, allow individuals and institutions to lend money directly to SMEs, bypassing the traditional banking system.
 These platforms use technology to match lenders with borrowers, often offering lower interest rates and more flexible terms than traditional bank loans.